-Verify that the communication format (D8120, D8370, D8400 or D8420) is set correctly.
+Verify that the communication format (D8120, D8400 or D8420) is set correctly.
 If a communication port is set more than once, communication is not possible.

-After changing any settings, make sure to turn OFF the PLC power, and then turn the power ON again.
+After changing any settings, make sure to turn OFF the PLC power, and then turn it ON again.